ovh/docs/pages/public_cloud/public_cloud_network_services/technical-resources-02-octavia-monitoring-prometheus/guide.en-gb.md

 ### Monitoring with Prometheus

 To add a Prometheus endpoint on a Public Cloud Load Balancer, create a listener with a `PROMETHEUS` special protocol.
 This will enable the endpoint `/metrics` on the listener.
-The listener supports all of the features of an Octavia Load Balancer, such as `allowed_cidrs`, but does not support attaching pools or L7 policies.
+This listener type provides the same features as the "regular" listeners, such as `allowed_cidrs`, but does not support attaching pools or L7 policies.
 All metrics will be identified by the Octavia object ID (UUID) of the resources.

 > [!primary]
 >